 Hike the Arabia Mountain Top Trail through massive exposed granite fields and past shallow basins of rare plants, climbing to stunning summit views.

-The hike departs from the Arabia Mountain trailhead off Klondike Road (view maps and driving directions), the Arabia Mountain Top Trail hikes east, climbing gently through vast fields of exposed granite, pockets of wildflowers and a predominantly coniferous forest.
+The hike departs from the Arabia Mountain trailhead off Klondike Road (view maps and driving directions), trekking eastbound and climbing gently through vast fields of exposed granite, pockets of wildflowers and a fragrant coniferous forest.

 Have energy left?
 Hike the blue-blazed Arabia Mountain View Trail, which departs from this same trailhead, for more scenic Arabia Mountain beauty, catching reflections of the mountain in a glassy lake.
 Or up for even more mileage?
 Explore beautiful forest, the Arabia Mountain Lake, the Klondike Boardwalk, and the Arabia Mountain summit on the 5-mile hike on Arabia Mountain’s most popular and scenic trails.